johns/alula/README.md

 Welcome to Alula, the language that does away with the semicolon, but embraces the colon.
 Alula is a static, strongly typed programming languages that focuses on parallelism and simplicity through the standardized use of the colon.
 Alula takes inspiration from Python, with hints of Elm.

+In many programming language, the equal sign has many contextual uses.
+For example, in Javascript, a single equal sign (=) is used to declare, while a double or triple equal sign (==/===) is for comparing.
+The overuse of such a character can cause unnecessary confusion.
+In Alula, all declarations, statements, and function calls begin with a colon, allowing for an easier understanding for those unfamiliar with the language.
+In Layman's terms, anything that can be called to do something begins with a colon.

 ### Features
 * All variable declarations, function calls, and and conditional statements require a colon to designate the beginning